WotLK Classic Elemental Shaman Guide

 - Nature Resistance increases your Nature Resistance by 10.

-War Stomp is quite reliable in PvP, often allowing for an emergency Lesser Healing Wave or Chain Lightning cast, but has few PvE uses.
-The 5% increased health from Endurance is minor.
-Finally, Taurens have a larger hitbox (especially males), which grants them a slightly increased casting range, but also makes them more likely to be hit by enemy abilities.
+War Stomp is quite reliable in PvP, often allowing for an emergency Lesser Healing Wave cast, but has few PvE uses.
+The 5% increased health from Endurance is useful, but minor.

 Best Professions for Elemental Shamans

 In Wrath all professions have unique stat bonus benefits, with gathering professions giving the lowest and Engineering and Jewelcrafting (before Epic gems) having the most powerful and flexible benefits, especially in early phases.
 Blacksmithing also catches up later when Epic gems are introduced.

 Engineering is great because of the unique Hyperspeed Accelerators tinker, which gives 340 Haste for 12 seconds every minute.
 By using this extra Haste during your cooldowns or on difficult parts of a fight, you can get more benefit than the static stats of other professions.
 Engineering also provides multiple explosives for extra damage and Nitro Boosts for a burst of speed!

 Jewelcrafting is also great because while most other professions force you to take Attack Power, you can pick from any stat with Jewelcrafting's Epic gems, allowing you to adjust your stats as needed.